FoodTrackerApp/food-tracker-next/README.md

 # Food Tracker (next)
 FoodTracker is a locally hosted Web App that can Track Food Items

+For the App integration, go to [FoodTrackerApp] (https://github.com/cr4yfish/foodTrackerApp)

 ## Features

 - Due Dates